Ouchy–Olympique station

-Ouchy–Olympique is a Lausanne Métro station and the southern terminus of M2 line.
+Ouchy–Olympique is a Lausanne Metro station and the southern terminus of Line M2.
 It was opened on 27 October 2008 as part of the inaugural section of the line, from Croisettes to Ouchy-Olympique.
 The adjacent station is Jordils.

 In 1877, a funicular between Lausanne and Ouchy was opened, which terminated at Ouchy.
 In 1959 the funicular was rebuilt as a rack railway.
 In 2003, the railway was demolished to give way for construction of M2 line.
 In 2008 the station was reopened at the same location as Ouchy–Olympique.